hansreier/techreier/eDrops/src/main/resources/static/markdown/about/maintainable.md

   - Even if a new major library version requires code rewrite, the best is just to do it ASAP.
 Later it gets worse.
   - If a library is not maintained anymore, sooner or later you have to replace it.
 - The system should be testable, manually and automated.
-  - To plan for some manual or ad hoc tests is not necessarily wrong.
   - Plan for testing at the start of the lifetime of the system.
   - Think of what to test, relate  to the test pyramid.
+  - To do some manual or ad hoc testing is not necessarily wrong.
   - Types of automated testing: unit tests, integration tests, system integration tests, performance tests, security tests.
+  - Performance test critical parts of the system, at least manually.
   - Ideally testing should be done integrated with the code repo and in the same language.
   - Select test tools with care.
 The automated tests there must be maintained.
   - The tests increase quality and prevents errors, but binds the code and slows down initial development.